ntate6630/stream1_project/README.md

 	- Registration.
 	- Login.
 	- Logout.
-	- Search box to be able to search a database of recipes.
-	- Forms for user to sign up.
-	- forms for adding user account details to be able to buy items once registered and signed in.
 	- Newsletter Email signup.
 	- Content for the body section of the web pages.
 	- Shopping basket.